-Programs > Stewardship of Creation > Religious Communities on the Land
+Programs > Care and Stewardship of Creation > Religious Communities on the Land

 Religious Communities on the Land

 Catholic religious communities of women and men have historically created new patterns of leading moral and sustainable lives.
 Even today, many religious communities are developing sustainable ways of living and forming innovative relationships with Creation.

 In an effort to highlight "best practices" and offers ideas for others to adopt, we have put together a database of religious communities on the land

 .
 Besides their name and location, we show contact information and a brief description of their sustainability practices and land conservation efforts.